Awer Mabil: Recognition and honours

 In 2018, Mabil was awarded the FIFPRO Merit Award, presented by the International Federation of Professional Footballers at a ceremony in Rome.
 The award is worth US$25,000, to be donated to his charity to continue his work.

 In June 2022, on a visit to his old school, St Columba College, Mabil was presented with the 2022 Alumni of the Year Award, in recognition of his high level of achievement in football as well as his service to the community with his Barefoot to Boots charity.

 In November 2022, Mabil was announced as recipient of the 2023 Young Australian of the Year award for his home state of South Australia.
 On 25 January 2023, he was named the national Young Australian of the Year.

 Personal life

 Mabil's elder brother is Awer G. Bul, director of Barefoot to Boots, which he co-founded.
 His 19-year-old sister Bor was killed in a car crash in Adelaide in 2018.

 He went to school with fellow refugee and Socceroo Thomas Deng.

+In July 2026 Mabil's blunt response ("That's bullshit") to politician Pauline Hanson's suggestion that Australian society should be a "monoculture" attracted media attention.